-For more than 100 years, members of the Northampton County Historical & Genealogical Society have preserved the past, served the present, and shaped the future of Northampton County through research, producing papers and books, and growing and maintaining exceptional collections in old and new places.
+For more than 100 years, members of Northampton County Historical and Genealogical Society have preserved the past, served the present, and shaped the future of Northampton County through research, scholarly publications, and growing and maintaining exceptional collections.
 We tell the story of American history made in Northampton County.

 Bachmann Publick House

-It's a grant-funded, public garden open to anyone in the area to enjoy.
+A grant-funded, public garden open to anyone in the area to enjoy.

 Jacob Nicholas House

-Named for its first resident who lived there from 1807 - 1832.
+This property is named for its first resident who lived there from 1807 - 1832.
 Nicholas was a wood turner and later a Durham boat captain.

 Brittany Schrum MerriamSenior Curator

 Andrew GlovasInterim Director of Operations

-Jean BemesderferVisitor Services Manager and Curatorial Assistant
+Jean BemesderferVisitor Services Manager and Curatorial

 Jean WaltemyerAdministrative Assistant